 After hours disability crisis response for children who are NDIS participants

-- Where a child is a NDIS participant and a disability-related crisis occurs outside of business hours (5pm-9am weekdays, weekends and public holidays), After Hours Child Protection Emergency Service (AHCPES) can contact the NDIS After Hours Crisis Response Service.
-Further information is available from the AHCPES NDIS After Hours Crisis Response Service advice.
+- Where a child is a NDIS participant and a disability-related crisis occurs outside of business hours (5pm-9am weekdays, weekends and public holidays), After Hours Service (AHS) can contact the NDIS After Hours Crisis Response Service.
+Further information is available from the AHS NDIS After Hours Crisis Response Service advice.

 Leaving care for young people in care with NDIS plans: